hemaizizineb/3D-card/README.md

 # 3D-card
-a simple 3D card using html & css
+a simple 3D card using html & css ,Flip to see the back